 Found her in the 1870 Census in Sumner County, near Gallatin, Tennessee.
 She and her family are living with what turned out to be her paternal grandparents.
 When infant children are listed in most censuses their age is usually listed as a fraction of the year, such as 2/12 or 9/12.
 Ella is listed 6/12, meaning she is about 6 months old.
 Since this census was taken there in August 1870, this means she was born about February, let’s say the January-March time-frame.
 As inaccurate as the ages can be in the censuses she could even have been born in 1869.
 However, she was most definitely NOT born in 1873 and this error could be eliminated from her bio.
 Here are the links to the census.
 You’ll find Ella at the top of the second page and the rest of her family at the bottom of the first: 1870 Census 1 1870 Census 2

 At this point I went ahead and did the basic genealogy research to create her family tree.
 I wanted to do this from scratch, not copy someone else’s family tree like so many amateur genealogists do on Ancestry.Com, especially when they are first learning.
-One of things you’ll discover is that so many of their trees are inaccurate, and many times horribly so.
+One of the things you’ll discover is that so many of their trees are inaccurate, and many times horribly so.
 This copying leads to mistakes being so widespread and copied that the mistakes are eventually taken as fact.
 I wanted documented proof, as I require in my own family tree.

 Over the next couple of weeks I added her siblings, parents, grandparents, family marriages, children, etc. When I did run across other trees for this family most of them had a William Harper and Minerva Luttrell as Ella’s parents and that they were married in Knox County, Tennessee.
 Ella’s William and Minerva were always in Sumner County.
-So what you found was the other tree owners tended to combine both families, resulting in many children.
+So what you found was that the other tree owners tended to combine both families, resulting in many children.

 One of the things I discovered was that Ella’s mother, Minerva Childress, had actually been raised by a family named Jackson (William and Nancy) because by the time she was seven her parents had supposedly died in a house fire.
 She appears in the 1850 Census with the Jacksons.